Stevieag/stevieag.github.io/_posts/2026-11-15-Work-Life-Balance-in-Tech-Isnt-a-Wellness-Poster.markdown

 - Long hours past a certain point don't increase output; they just increase mistakes and attrition.
 - Startups with "permanent crunch" often lose their best people just as things get interesting.

 Balance is not "never work late."
-Balance is "if we push hard for a week, it's unusual, deliberate, and followed by recovery — not the default."
+Balance is "if we push hard for a week, it's unusual, deliberate, and followed by recovery, its not the default."

 ---